Mexico Digital Nomad Visa: How to Apply in 2025

 Step 1: Choose Where to Apply

-You must apply at a Mexican consulate outside of Mexico — often in your home country.
+You must apply at a Mexican embassy or consulate outside of Mexico — often in your home country.
 Not all consulates have the same requirements, so check with your nearest one.

 Pro Tip: Mexico City or Playa del Carmen INM offices handle visa renewals, but first-time applications must start abroad.